MicrosoftDocs/visualstudio-docs/docs/modeling/customizing-file-storage-and-xml-serialization.md

 ## Model and Diagram Files

-Each model is usually saved in two files:
+Each model is saved in two files:

 - The model file has a name such as **Model1.mydsl**.
 It stores the model elements and relationships and their properties.
 The file extension such as **.mydsl** is determined by the **FileExtension** property of the **Editor** node in the DSL Definition.

 - The diagram file has a name such as **Model1.mydsl.diagram**.
 It stores the shapes, connectors, and their positions, colors, line thicknesses, and other details of the appearance of the diagram.
 If the user deletes a **.diagram** file, the essential information in the model isn't lost.
 Only the layout of the diagram is lost.
-When the model file is opened, a default set of shapes and connectors will be created.
+When the model file is opened, a default set of shapes and connectors are created.

 ### To change the file extension of a DSL